-Course Title & Code Credits Credit Di Lecture istribution Tutorial of the Course Practical/ Practice Eligibility Criteria Pre- requisite of the Course (if any) Indian Snack Industry 2 1 0 1 Class XII Pass NIL
+Credits Credit Distribution of the Course Eligibility Pre- Title & Code Lecture Tutorial Practical/ Practice Criteria requisite of the Course (if any) Indian Snack Industry 2 1 0 1 Class XII Pass NIL

 With changing lifestyles and rising income levels, the processed Indian Snack industry has grown exponentially in recent years due to a massive upsurge in the demand for snack (ready to eat/ ready to cook) products in India.
 This course will equip our students with knowledge and skills necessary to work in the snack industry, contribute to the growth and after gaining some experience start-up their own micro/macro enterprises.